lukaspj/T3DTutorials/content/posts/coin-collection-part1/index.md

 are general for all modules, while the _Server_ and _Client life-cycle_ hooks are specific for `Game` modules.

-That is actually the basis of creating a module, before we move further we want an empty level to work with.
+That is actually the basis of creating a module, the next step is to add an object and load it into the game.

+## Registering an object
+First of, we need some art to work with.
+We won't cover creation of art in this tutorial, so just download [this folder](/assets/coin-collection-art.zip) and extract

 ## Creating an empty level
 Launch Torque3D, and click the "Open World Editor" button, you can also access this editor from in-game.